tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 #### 8.2.6 Example Quality Control Workflow Validated Distribution Authority Use Case (non-normative)

-Let's assume that we've got a set of distribution data, and that we can map that data onto the `Information Elements` required by the `SingleRecord` `Validations` in our `ValidationPolicy` for the **Validated Distribution Authority** `Use Case`, and that we have implemented those `Validations` in some execution framework.
+Let's assume that we've got a set of distribution data, and that we can map that data onto the `Information Elements` required by the `Single Record` `Validations` in our `ValidationPolicy` for the **Validated Distribution Authority** `Use Case`, and that we have implemented those `Validations` in some execution framework.

 Our dataset would include the following `Information Elements` `scientificName, scientificNameAuthorship, scientificNameID, geodeticDatum, footprintWKT, wasAttributedTo`.

 Now we could run the set of Tests against our dataset (of, say, 10000 records).
-The workflow may include taking the resulting `Responses`, and using them as input for the `MultiRecord` `Measures` listed above to get counts of compliant records for each of those `Validations`.
+The workflow may include taking the resulting `Responses`, and using them as input for the `Multi Record` `Measures` listed above to get counts of compliant records for each of those `Validations`.
 We could then use those counts to prioritize our `Quality Control` efforts.

 We might find:
 | Test | Count of COMPLIANT records | Calculated percentage of all records |